cvdlab/lar-cc/src/tex/bool1.tex

 Afterwards, every Boolean result is computed by bitwise operations, between the coordinate representations of the transformed $A$ and $B$ input.

-Finally a greedy assembly of SCDC cells is executed, in order to return a polytopal complex with a reduced number of cells.
+Finally a greedy assembly of SCDC cells is executed, in order to if TRACE: tracing = mytrace(tracing,"<aaaa")-1 Finally a greedy assembly of SCDC cells is executed, in order to return a polytopal complex with a reduced number of cells.